Wen Yang (Three Kingdoms): Second Rebellion in Shouchun

 In 254, the Wei regent Sima Shi, who effectively monopolised state power in Wei, deposed the emperor Cao Fang and replaced him with Cao Mao.
 Wen Qin, who was serving as the Inspector (刺史) of Yang Province at the time, felt angered by Sima Shi's actions and wanted to rebel against Sima Shi.
 Another Wei general, Guanqiu Jian, supported Wen Qin.
 In the spring of 255, Guanqiu Jian, Wen Qin and others sent out a fake imperial decree in the name of Empress Dowager Guo, listing out 11 crimes allegedly committed by Sima Shi, and started a rebellion in Shouchun (壽春; present-day Shou County, Anhui) to remove Sima Shi and his clan and supporters from power.
 After receiving news from Deng Ai about the rebellion, Sima Shi secretly mobilised imperial troops and personally led them to suppress the rebellion and reached Yuejia (樂嘉; present-day Xiangcheng, Henan).
-Wen Qin was surprised when he heard that Sima Shi had showed up so quickly.
+Wen Qin was surprised when he heard that Sima Shi had shown up so quickly.

 Wen Yang told his father, "The enemy has yet to establish a foothold.
 We can defeat them if we attack them now."
 Wen Qin heeded his son's advice and sent two separate forces to attack Sima Shi at night.
 That night, Wen Yang led his men to raid the Wei camp and shouted out Sima Shi's name during the attack.
 The Wei soldiers were shocked.
 Sima Shi, in his anxiety, aggravated the condition of his eye, which had recently been operated on, and caused his eye to pop out.
 However, he did not want his troops to find out about his condition and become even more panicky, so he bore the pain and bit his pillow and blanket to relieve the pain until they were torn to shreds.
 Wen Yang saw that the enemy was still superior in numbers and that his reinforcements did not show up, so he retreated before dawn.